-Without modifying our conclusion, we draw attention to the basis of preparation to the Tables which is described on pages 5 and 6 of the Report.
-The Report has been prepared to assist the directors of BOQ in meeting the reporting principles of the Voluntary Tax Transparency Code (TTC).
-As a result, the Tax Report and this Auditor's Report may not be suitable for another purpose.
-Our opinion is not modified in respect of this matter.
-Our report is intended solely for the directors of BOQ and should not be used by parties other than the directors of BOQ.
-We disclaim any assumption of responsibility for any reliance on this report, or on the Report to which it relates, to any person other than the directors of BOQ or for any other purpose than that for which it was prepared.
+We draw attention to the basis of preparation to the Tables, which describes the accounting measurement criteria used to prepare the historical information.
+The Report has been prepared to assist the Directors of BOQ in meeting the reporting principles of the Voluntary Tax Transparency Code (TTC).
+As a result, the Report may not be suitable for another purpose.
+Our report is intended solely for the Directors of BOQ and should not be distributed to or used by parties other than the Directors of BOQ.
+We disclaim any assumption of responsibility for any reliance on this report, or on the Report to which it relates, to any other party or for any purpose other than that for which it was prepared.
+Our conclusion is not modified in respect of this matter.